endlessparadigm/Predicting-Work-Efficiency/README.md

 # The Conclusion

 For those that utilize Agile, this story may have sounded more and more familiar.
 It's humorous to me today (even with the project having been Agile or Kanban inspired already).
 The original intent still feels to me a little like creating an early Jira/Confluence dashboard (or at least the inspiration behind the movement) - prior to knowing what Agile even was.
 I also learned that Statistics is not quite an intuitive subject as many of us wish for it to be.
 I was more comfortable wrangling an engineering equation rather than accomodating for the form in which Stats operates on.
-As I become a yet more experienced analyst and developer, I intend to keep my original ingenuity and apply my experience in an increasingly more educated and well-thought-out fashion.
+As I become a yet more experienced analyst and developer, I intend to keep my optimistic ingenuity and apply my experience in an continuously more educated and better defined fashion.

 Thanks for reading.